Roy-mugambi/capstone-project/README.md

 Used scatter plots to show the distribution of housing units in relation to insecurity rates as a way of answering the first question.

-Later used linear regression from sklearn python package to train a price prediction model
+Later used linear regression from sklearn python package to train a price prediction model.

+Calculated the Coefficient of Determination (R Squared) to test the accuracy of the model when it comes to predicting correct values.

 ### To Do list:

-The project is still on progress and some of the key remaining objectives include:
+The project is still on progress and the key remaining objective is:

-- **Model Performance Testing**
 - **Improving the Model for Better performance**